seven5/seven5/index.md

 ### Times are a changing

-A Vue expresses the *compile-time* information that is known about the result--usually some type of layout or "framing" of the result--plus some logic about how to combine that information with information that is known only at *run-time*, such as the current user of the website's name.
+A Vue expresses the *compile-time* information that is known about the result-- usually some type of layout or "framing" of the result--plus some logic about how to combine that information with information that is known only at *run-time*, such as the current user of the website's name.
 (You're a go programmer, you can handle this.)
 Let's give an example to show the difference.

 	package sample
 	import "seven5"